Minka1902/dashboard-agent/README.md

 1) name: name of the resource that will be created.
 2) description: g-Dashboard background checker for `YOUR MACHINE` machine.
 3) server: hostname and port of the server we report to.
-4) address: URL or IP of the resource (machine) (server or website), without https://.
+4) address: URL or IP of the resource (machine) (server or website), without https:// or any '/'.
 5) pathToDisk: Path to the directory the agent should check.
-6) isMemoryCheck: Boolean indicating whether the agent needs to do a memory check or just update the status.
+6) isMemoryCheck: Boolean indicating whether the agent needs to do a memory&capacity check or just update the status and activity.
+7) shouldUpdate: Boolean indicating whether this resource should be updated or not, DEFAULT: true.
-7) secondsToCheckResources: Seconds between every check.
+8) secondsToUpdateSource: Seconds between every resource update.
-8) secondsToUpdateResources: Seconds between every update.
+9) secondsToAddStats: Seconds between every statistic created by the agent.

 ### Structure
 [</br>